How to License a Patent and Generate Revenue

 Step 6: Monitoring and Surveillance period of the licensed agreement

-All structure of the licensing agreement requires scrutiny or surveillance on its licensee’s transaction to be able to impose compliance on the deal.
-Check-up exercise or scrutiny is for the activities of the licenser, especially regarding check-up of issues and matters concerning royalty payments, quality of product, and marketing campaign.
+All structures of the licensing agreement require scrutiny or surveillance of its licensee’s transactions to be able to impose compliance on the deal.
+Check-up exercise or scrutiny is for the activities of the licenser, especially regarding the check-up of issues and matters concerning royalty payments, quality of product, and marketing campaigns.
 That is, legal recourse may be required if any licensee does not respect or ignores the provisions of your licensing contract on issues concerning patent infringement.

 Maximizing Patent Licensing Revenue